Lina Basquette: Return to films

+The Godless Girl

 In 1929, she starred in the partial-sound film, The Godless Girl, directed by Cecil B. DeMille.
 This is the role for which she is best known.
 Basquette plays the title character Judith, who is based on Queen Silver, a child prodigy who early made speeches as a socialist activist.
 Judith is the leader of a high school atheist society; she forces members to renounce the Bible while placing a hand on the head of a live monkey.

 In the film's climactic scene, DeMille insisted on realism while filming the reformatory going up in flames.
 During the filming, Basquette's eyelashes and eyebrows were burned.
 The Godless Girl was not a box office success in the United States, but it did well in Austria and Germany.
 Basquette later recalled that she received a fan letter from Adolf Hitler (before he achieved his political power) saying that she was his favorite movie star.

 Decline

 After appearing in The Godless Girl, Basquette found her popularity declining and she was offered fewer film roles.
 She was unofficially blacklisted in Hollywood due to her legal battles with the Warner family, which was trying to take custody of her daughter with Sam Warner in order to rear her as Jewish, and challenged settlement of his estate.
 She made a successful transition to sound films and appeared in some Western films in the 1930s.

 In January 1937, Basquette was offered a contract with the Universum Film AG studio in Germany after the Nazi Party had taken power.
 After arriving in Germany, she was driven to Berchtesgaden, where she met Adolf Hitler, Rudolf Hess, and Joseph Goebbels.
 She later claimed that Hitler made a pass at her, and she kicked him in the groin.
-When he persisted, Basquette told him that her maternal grandfather was Jewish.
+When he persisted, Basquette told him that her maternal grandfather, Lazarus Rosenberg, was Jewish.
 She left Germany the following day.

 As her career in films continued to decline, Basquette returned to dancing.
 She performed in nightclubs and on the vaudeville circuit.
 In 1939, Basquette and her fifth husband, English actor Henry Mollison, appeared on stage together in Idiot's Delight, which toured in the United States, Australia and New Zealand.
 After appearing in 1943's A Night for Crime, Basquette retired from films.